 Pachai Amman temple is anchored at Thirumullaivoyal.
-This place is 23 kms away from Chennai.
+This place is 23 km away from Chennai.

 Yet another story states that, while the pursuit of Goddess Parvathi for enlightenment, she used to take rest on the deep green banana leaves and was fond of greeneries, so she was named as Pachai Amman.

-Like all other Amman temples, people with marriage obstacles, childless couples, skin diseases, health problem and planetary effects come to this temple to seek the blessing of the Goddess.
-The most unique feature of this temple is, the pure water bodies that flow around it.
-As these water bodies come from dense forest, it has many rare medicinal values, which can cure any kind of diseases.
+Like all other Amman temples, people with marriage obstacles, childless couples, skin diseases, health problem, and planetary effects come to this temple to seek the blessing of the Goddess.
+The most unique feature of this temple is the pure water bodies that flow around it.
+As these water bodies come from the dense forest, it has many rare medicinal values, which can cure any kind of diseases.

 This temple is located at Thirumulaivoyal, which is near Chennai.
 Local buses ply from Chennai to Thirumulaivoyal.
-From the bus stand one can take taxi or Auto to reach the temple.
+From the bus stand, one can take a taxi or Auto to reach the temple.